 How Are You Feeling Today?

-When we start our day in circle time and we talk about how we’re feeling, a common response is “hoy estoy feliz!”
+When we start our day in circle time and we talk about how we’re feeling, a common response is “feliz!”
 Children have a whole array of emotions even if they are not able to display or communicate them as well as adults can.
 When they are feeling or experiencing some difficult emotions, we often feel frustrated because it is inconvenient for our schedules.
 Their difficult emotions often take away time from what we are doing.
 Often, those moments that are most frustrating to us, are the ones that are most important to them.

 Feelings without Words

 When our child is throwing a temper tantrum, especially in public, we try to calm them down as fast as possible without giving into each and every whim.
-We can all sympathize with the terrible twos; we so eagerly hope they will quickly grow out of it so we won’t have to deal with those embarrassing moments and dodge those side-eye glances and unspoken judgement.
+We can all sympathize with the terrible twos; we so eagerly hope they will quickly grow out of it so we won’t have to deal with those embarrassing moments and dodge those side-eye glances and unspoken judgment.
 But we have all been there.
 Our boy or girl is simply trying to become their own person, they want what little independence they can have, and they only have so many words or ways to say so.

 Listening to Feelings